-Coordination with the appropriate state government agencies and planning districts is ongoing through publication of the Draft EA for review and comment.
-Compliance with Section 106 of the National Historic Preservation Act (54 USC § 300101) (NHPA) and implementing regulations (36 CFR § 800) will be accomplished through the State Historic Preservation Officers (SHPOs).
-The Nevada Department of Environmental Protection and Clark County Department of Environment and Sustainability would be included for air and water quality, and the Nevada Department of Wildlife would be included in this coordination on habitat and species of concern.
+Coordination with the appropriate state government agencies and planning districts was ongoing through publication of the Draft and Final EAs.
+Compliance with Section 106 of the National Historic Preservation Act (54 USC § 300101) (NHPA) and implementing regulations (36 CFR § 800) was accomplished through the State Historic Preservation Officers (SHPOs).
+A response from the Nevada SHPO was received during the public comment period for the Draft EA and is included in Appendix B. Actions taken as a result of comments on the Draft EA are summarized in Section 1.8 below.
+The Nevada Department of Environmental Protection and Clark County Department of Environment and Sustainability were included for air and water quality, and the Nevada Department of Wildlife was included in this coordination on habitat and species of concern.